404FoundingFather/multi-site/memory-bank/06-developmentPlan.md

 ## Development Approach

-The multi-tenant website engine will be developed using an Agile approach with two-week sprints.
-We'll prioritize the core infrastructure components first, focusing on tenant resolution and configuration, before moving on to the more customizable aspects like theming and content management.
+The multi-tenant website engine will be developed using a rolling development model rather than fixed sprints.
+This approach allows us to:

+1. Continuously prioritize and pull in the most valuable work as we progress
+2. Adapt quickly to changing requirements and discoveries
+3. Deliver completed features as soon as they're ready rather than waiting for sprint boundaries
+4. Maintain a clear view of priorities at all times through the Kanban board

+We'll still focus on the core infrastructure components first (tenant resolution and configuration), followed by theming and content management, but with flexibility to adjust priorities as needed.

 ## Project Roadmap